phoebe-project/phoebe2-workshop/materials.md

 # Thursday June 25/July 1:
 * Talk: Common Pitfalls when Fitting (Angela - PHOEBE specific things like atmosphere bounds, but also q-search, choice of priors, dataset noise, etc)
 * Tutorial: Using PHOEBE with AWS (Kyle)
-* Fitting topics of interest
+* Wrap Up: volunteer wrap-up contributions and discussion